-But a Nevada prenuptial agreement cannot negatively affect a child’s right to child support.5 Courts will always look to the best interests of the child in Nevada (NRS 125C.0035).
+Though a Nevada prenuptial agreement cannot negatively affect a child’s right to child support.5 Courts will always look to the best interests of the child in Nevada (NRS 125C.0035) when determining support.

 Additionally, a court may find a prenuptial agreement unenforceable in Nevada if:

 - The agreement was unconscionable when the couple entered into the agreement,

-- The spouse seeking the prenuptial agreement failed to disclose his or her property and financial obligations in a fair and reasonable manner,
+- The spouse seeking the prenuptial agreement failed to disclose their property and financial obligations in a fair and reasonable manner,

 - The agreement was not entered into voluntarily, or

 - The agreement eliminates or modifies spousal support or alimony to the extent that the spouse becomes eligible for public assistance.6

 Once a prenuptial agreement has been entered into, it can only be modified or revoked by a written agreement signed by both spouses.
 Oral amendments do not count.7

 Nevada domestic partnerships confer most of the same rights as marriage.
 Accordingly, an agreement arranging for the disposition of property rights in the event of the dissolution of a domestic partnership may be a good idea.